sjkirwan/power-outage/README.md

 ## Final Model
 For my final model, I changed away from a Lasso Regression to a Random Forest Regression as Lasso assumes a linear relationship between features and target, which might not be the case here; it also helped that Random Forest Regression has a lower mean absolute error.
 In addition, I changed my numerical variables from 'TOTAL.CUSTOMER' to 'POPDEN_RURAL' because the 'TOTAL.CUSTOMER' column is less indicative of a more complex power grid as population density.
 In addition, I standardized 'POPDEN_RURAL.'

 In exploratory analysis, I found that about varied from region to region, so I added a categorical variable, 'CLIMATE.REGION.'
 I believe that since industry requires a large amount of electricity, ' IND.PERCEN' could indicate a more complex grid that could take longer to fix.
 I engineered this feature with a quartile transformer since this category had significant outliers.
 The second feature I engineered is I binarized the 'PC.REALGSP.CHANGE' column to indicate whether the change was positive or negative, as a state that is losing GDP might invest less in its grid, causing prolonged power outages.
+The final column I added is the 'REGULATED' column I created earlier as this proved to be related to longer power outages.

 To find the best hyperparameters, I used GridSearchCV and found keeping most of the defaults was best.
 Overall, these changes decreased my mean absolute error from 9,429 to 2,749.
 You can see that this model performed better than the previous model, but there's still a lot to improve upon.

 <iframe
-  src="assets/New_Final_model.html.html"
+  src="assets/New_Final_model.html"
   width="800"
   height="600"
   frameborder="0"